alvinabad/alvinabad.github.io/_posts/2019-11-17-helloworld-ctypes.md

 the data being passed and returned from the C functions were structs, arrays, pointers, pointers to pointers, ...
 Ah, suddenly it got complicated.

-## How to retrieve a struct data from a C function
+## How to retrieve a struct from a C function

 Passing integers and strings to and from a C program is straightforward.
 But when it comes to struct, there is a bit of setup involved.